Sha-a-Gi/meptrgeo/README.md

 A reboot of the amazing Middle Earth Project mod for Crusader Kings 2 from Paradox.

 **Objectives**
-1) Fix bugs, lore, and fun ending issues.
+1) Fix validation, bugs, lore, and fun ending issues.
 2) Re-add key sandbox elements around artifacts.
 3) Solve performance and balance problems for long-ish games.